Ski resorts in Mexico

 - The Sierra de la Marta, in the state of Coahuila

 - The Sierra de Las Cruces and Nevado de Toluca, in the state of Mexico

-- The Sierra Madre Occidental, in the states of Durango, Chihuahua, Sinaloa and Sonora
+- The Sierra Madre Occidental, in Durango, Chihuahua, Sinaloa, and Sonora

 - The Sierra Nevada, in the states of Mexico, Puebla, and Morelos

 - The Sierra de San Pedro Mártir, in the state of Baja California

 - The Sierra Tarahumara, in the state of Chihuahua

 If you love snow and winter sports and want to know about places in Mexico to practice them, this article is for you.

 While Mexico may not be the first country that comes to mind when thinking of top destinations for ski enthusiasts, it’s worth noting that plenty of mountains and slopes in Mexico offer thrilling opportunities to hit the snow.